 Priority Population A

-\square The head of household meets all four of the above criteria .
-The head of household is experiencing or at imminent risk of long-term homelessness.
+☐ The head of household meets all four of the is experiencing or at imminent risk of long-term

-Priority Population B ×
+Priority Population B

-☐ The head of household did not meet all four of the above criteria .
-The head of household is applying for homeless services and at substantial risk of homelessness and/or is experiencing any form of homelessness.
+The head of household did not meet all for household is applying for homeless services and/or is experiencing any form of homeless and at substantial risk of homelessness

-Completing this screening does not necessari service. ily mean eligibility for a specific program or
+Completing this screening does not necessaril service. y mean eligibility for a specific program or

 Certification Box

-I certify (name of head of household) is in

-priority Population \square A or \square B (Check one).
+I certify (name of head of household) priority Population □ A or □ B (Check one). is in

 Staff Name: Work Phone:

 Staff Signature: Date:

 Staff Agency:

-Email: -
+Email:

-Note on Area Median Income (AMI): The Department of Ho every year.
-This form needs to be updated on an annual bimits come out in April).
+Note on Area Median Income (AMI): The Department of Houevery year.
+This form needs to be updated on an annual balimits come out in April).
 HUD develops AMI based on Median Definitions for each metropolitan area.
-Clackamas County is MSA metropolitan area.
-This includes Clackamas, Clark, Col Counties. asis to reflect these changes (usually the new income in Family Income estimates and Fair Market Rent Area part of the Portland-Vancouver-Hillsboro, OR-WA
+Clackamas County is pMSA metropolitan area.
+This includes Clackamas, Clark, Colu Counties. asis to reflect these changes (usually the new income Family Income estimates and Fair Market Rent Area art of the Portland-Vancouver-Hillsboro, OR-WA mbia, Multnomah, Skamania, Washington & Yamhill

 Healthy Families.
-Strong Communities.
-2051 Kaen Road, Oregon City, OR 97045 • Phone (503) 742-5300 • Fax (503) 742-5352 www.clackamas.us/community_health
+Stror 2051 Kaen Road, Oregon City, OR 97045 - Pho www.clankamas.us/co ne (503) 742-5300 • Fax (503) 742-5352